the-overdriven/Dwarf-Fortress-stuff/wisdom.md

    - smiths (armor & weapon): should be one
    - clothier: should be one

-## How to further optimize new embarks with "Prepare Carefully"
+## How to optimize new embarks with "Prepare Carefully"
 - First, replace all your pig tail threads, ropes, etc with cave spider silk equivalents.
 They work just as well and cost half as many points.
 - Next, replace your 1 stack of meat with a whole bunch of different kinds of meat, 1 of each.
 That way, each one comes with its own free barrel that you can use after eating the meat.
 Doesn't really matter what kind, so just go with the 2-point varieties.
 - You can get even more barrels by bringing one of each milk too.